mariamsm1/Master_Thesis2020/Machine learning/Preprocessing-scripts/README.md

 - Original as well as CP outputted images were all put in one directory afterwards and were cropped using crop.py.
 This script was originally written by a previous master student in our lab, and then I modified it and adjusted it to the purpose of the task.
 - cross-validation.ipynb contains a script that splits the directories into train, validation and test where train and validation were put in 3 rounds to make cross validation across all the dataset.
 The splits were made on objects based on the original lysosomal images.
 - rotate_flip_augmentation.py is the script where I augmented my dataset by making a 90, 180 and 270 degree rotation of each single cell image and then also of these three and the original image a vertical flip.
+- Brightness_augmentation.ipynb is the script where brightness of 10 test images were increased and decreased to see their pattern.